heig-vd-dai-course/heig-vd-dai-course/README.md

 ## Contributing

 Contributions are welcome!
-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details.
+Please read the [`CONTRIBUTING.md`](./CONTRIBUTING.md) files for details.